+We compete vigorously and tirelessly in all our business activities, but we do so with integrity.
 All employees are required to comply with antitrust and related competition laws in jurisdictions in which we do business.
-These laws in the United States and other countries typically restrict and/or regulate competitive business practices in order to preserve fair, honest and vigorous competition.
-Violations of these laws can result in damage to our reputation, severe monetary penalties, and criminal penalties for those involved.
+These laws typically restrict and/or regulate competitive business practices to reserve fair, honest, and vigorous competition.
+Violations of these laws can damage our reputation while yielding severe monetary and criminal penalties for all involved.

-It is important to collect information about our competitors to compete effectively; however, such collection must be done in a lawful and ethical manner.
-Employees are prohibited from engaging in illegal business practices, including entering into agreements, reaching "understandings" or exchanging information with competitors about how we do business and sharing confidential and proprietary business information with or requesting such information from competitors.
+Employees are prohibited from entering into agreements, reaching "understandings," or exchanging information with competitors about how we do business and sharing confidential and proprietary business information with or requesting such information from our competitors.

-- Avoid Conspiracies with Competitors One of the primary goals of antitrust laws is to promote and preserve each competitor's independence when making decisions on price, output, and other competitively sensitive factors.
+Avoid Conspiracies with Competitors.
+One of the primary goals of antitrust law is to promote and preserve each competitor's independence when making decisions on price, output, and other competitively sensitive factors.
 Some of the most serious antitrust offenses are agreements between competitors that limit independent judgment and restrain trade, such as agreements to fix prices or to divide markets.
-You should not agree with any competitor on any of these topics, as these agreements are virtually always unlawful.
-If you find yourself in such a conversation with a competitor.
-Inform them that such agreements are illegal, leave the conversation, and report the incident to your supervisor, Human Resources department and/or the Hotline. - Avoid "Loose Talk" Unlawful trade agreements need not take the form of a written contract or even express commitments or mutual assurances.
-Courts can -- and do -- infer agreements based on "loose talk," informal discussions, or the mere exchange between competitors of information from which pricing or other collusion could result.
-Any communication with a competitor's representative, no matter how innocuous it may seem at the time, may later be subject to legal scrutiny and form the basis for accusations of improper or illegal conduct.
-You should take care to avoid involving yourself in situations from which an unlawful agreement could be inferred. - Use Caution The antitrust laws are extremely complex.
-Because antitrust lawsuits can be very costly, even when a company has not violated the antitrust laws and is cleared in the end, it is important to seek guidance through the Human Resources department and/or the Hotline before engaging in any conduct that even appears to create the basis for an allegation of wrongdoing.
+Do not agree with any competitor on any of these topics.
+If you find yourself in such a conversation with a competitor, inform them that such agreements are illegal, leave the conversation, and report the incident to your supervisor, Human Resources, the Legal Department and/or the Hotline.

+Avoid "Loose Talk."
+Unlawful trade agreements need not take the form of a written contract or even express commitments, or mutual assurances.
+Courts can- and do- infer agreements based on "loose talk," informal discussions, or the mere exchange between competitors of information from which pricing or other collusion could result.
+Any communication with a competitor's representative may be subject to legal scrutiny and form the basis for improper or illegal conduct.
+Take care to avoid involving yourself in situations from which an unlawful agreement could be inferred.

+Use Caution.
+Antitrust lawsuits can be very costly, even when a company has not violated the antitrust laws and is cleared in the end.
+Always seek guidance through the Legal Department and/or the Hotline before engaging in any conduct that even appears to create the basis for an allegation of wrongdoing.
 It is far easier to structure your conduct to avoid erroneous impressions than to have to explain your conduct in the future when an antitrust investigation or action is in progress.

-For that reason, when in doubt, seek guidance through the Human Resources department and/or the Hotline to address your concerns. - Gathering Information About Our Competitors It is entirely proper for us to gather information about our marketplace, including information about our competitors and their products and services.
+Be Cautious Gathering Information about Our Competitors.
+It is entirely proper for us to gather information about our marketplace, including information about our competitors and their products and services.
 However, there are limits to the ways that information should be acquired and used, especially information about competitors.
 In gathering competitive information, you should abide by the following guidelines:

 - We may gather information about our competitors from sources such as published articles, advertisements, brochures, other non-proprietary materials, surveys by consultants and conversations with customers, as long as those conversations are not likely to suggest that we are attempting to (a) conspire with our competitors, using the customer as a messenger, or (b) gather information through other wrongful means.
-You should be able to identify the source of any information about competitors. - o If there is any indication that information that you obtain was not lawfully received by the party in possession, you should refuse to accept it.
-If you receive any competitive information anonymously or that is marked confidential, you should not review it and should immediately seek guidance through your supervisor, the Human Resources department and/or the Hotline.
+You should be able to identify the source of any information about competitors. - If there is any indication that information that you obtain was not lawfully received by the party in possession, you should refuse to accept it.
+If you receive any competitive information anonymously or that is marked confidential, you should not review it and should immediately seek guidance through your supervisor, the Legal Department and/or the Hotline.